 While this was happening, we were for the first time developing UK mains and IEC plugs of our own design.
 That was a really big deal.
 Heavily silver plated contacts and fitted with silicone damping to minimise vibration between the top and bottom section of the mains plug and more silver-plating on the IEC as well.
 From all of this came the Signature ARAY Power Cable.
 Fitted with our new silver-plated mains and IEC plugs and using an ARAY conductor configuration along with a dual layer shield featuring 95% coverage high density braid.

-When you fit a Signature ARAY Power Cable it’s easy to hear what’s suddenly missing.
+When you fit an Epic ARAY Power Cable it’s easy to hear what’s suddenly missing.
 Noise!
 That lack of noise means more music and more of all the really beautiful stuff.
 It’s the dying tones of piano notes, the real attack of a snare drum or the brittle aggression of a Fender Telecaster being played on its bridge pickup.
 Borrowing a Signature ARAY Power cable from your local retailer for the weekend and connecting to your source component is likely to be an enlightening experience.
 Why the source component? – because if you reduce the interference entering the source component, you’ll hear it through the whole system.
 That doesn’t mean that adding more won’t make things any better, it will.
 We regularly use our CD transport to demonstrate just what one power cable in a system can do and when the listener is in a suitable state or shock we add them to the rest of the system!
 We’re not making magic with power cables we’re just using an awful lot of experience to make cables that will makes your system sound more musical, so go have a listen.